ABOUT PACE

 2. community

-Boasting over 730 members, the Pace Eports community spans our New York City campus and our Pleasantville campus.
+Boasting over 1000 members, the Pace Eports community spans our New York City campus and our Pleasantville campus.
 Our goal is for competitive and casual gamers alike to be able to connect with like-minded peers in online and offline settings.
 At the center of our community is the Esports & Gaming Club which is run by student leaders.
 With support from the institution, they regularly host offline/online competitions, community game nights on Discord, and more.

-3. curricular & Carrer
+3. curricular & Career

 Given the rapid global growth of the gaming industry we believe that not offering formal academic courses to help our students prepare to pursue their career ambitions is a disservice to our students.
 Our aim is to both suffuse and transcend the classroom, providing a clear pathways for students to pursue their passion for esports in educational and occupational contexts.
 Pace's Esports Advisory Board is in the process of developing a curricular plan so that students interested in pursing a career in the gaming space have the resources and knowledge they need to succeed.